 Agents: In this Admin can add Agents and can delete or edit the existing Agents.
 Admin can also find the Agents by using the filter.

 The agent can reply to tickets assigned by the admin.

-Admin can set the agent alias name.
+Now, the admin can set the agent alias name.

-Admin can define a group to the agent and save it.
+The admin can define a group to the agent and save it.

-Admin/Agent can set their signature so that they can add it in the reply.
+Additionally, the admin/Agent can set their signature so that they can add it in the reply.

 Role: The roles which have been created by the admin will be displayed and the admin has to select from that role for the agent.

-Ticket access level: Admin will select the Ticket access level like- Own ticket access, Group access, global access.
+Ticket access level: Admin will select the Ticket access level like- Own ticket access, Group access, and global access.

 Own ticket access: In this admin can restrict the agent to reply and edit his own tickets only which have been assigned by the admin.